devic1/Mnist/README.md

   ```sh
   cd Mnist
   ```
-3.Start the application using Docker Compose:
+3. Start the application using Docker Compose:
   ```sh
   docker-compose up
   ```
-4.Navigate to
+4. Navigate to
   ```
   http://127.0.0.1:5000/
   ```